Turtle Town and Molokini snorkeling at its best on the Malolo!

 Are you suddenly thinking about eating chocolate chip muffins on the Pacific Ocean?
 Me, too!
 Now, imagine piling on the fixin’s as you make your own deli sandwich for lunch.
 Mmm, mmm!

 On this half-day trip, you’ll visit two snorkel sites: Molokini Crater and Turtle Town.
 You can get on and off the boat from both the front and the back (that’s landlubber language for bow and stern), using steps and ladders.
 Once the pool’s open, you can also simply jump into the water, of course.
+You’ll have one and a half hours of exploration time for each snorkel site.

 2 snorkel sites